isotopp/isotopp.github.io/_posts/2020-09-22-alter-table-for-uuid.md

 - Data with adjacent primary key values is likely stored in the same physical page.
 - Data with small differences in primary key values is likely stored closer together than data with large differences in primary key values.
 - Changing a primary key value changes the physical position of a record.
-Never change a primary key value `(Never UPDATE t SET id = ...)`.
+Never change a primary key value (Never `UPDATE t SET id = ...`).
 - For an AUTO_INCREMENT key, new data is inserted at the end of the table, old data is closer to the beginning of the table.
   - MySQL has special code to handle this efficiently.
   - Deleting old data is not handled very efficiently.
 Look into [Partitions](https://dev.mysql.com/doc/refman/8.0/en/partitioning.html) and think about `ALTER TABLE t DROP PARTITION ...` for buffer like structures that need to scale.
 Also think about proper time series databases, if applicable, or about using Cassandra (they have TTL).

+We remember:

 > In InnoDB the primary key value governs the physical layout of the table.

-Assuming that new data is accessed often and old data is accessed less often, using primary keys with an AUTO_INCREMENT value collects all new, hot records in a minimum number of data pages.
+Assuming that new data is accessed often and old data is accessed less often, using primary keys with an AUTO_INCREMENT value collects all new, hot records in a minimum number of data pages at the end of the table/the right hand side of the tree.
 The set of pages the database is accessing a lot is minimal, and most easily cached in memory.

 This design minimizes the amount of memory cache, and maximizes database speed automatically for many common access patterns and workloads.